 Praia da Bordeira, Carrapateira, Portugal

 Another real favourite, this spot is on a headland looking over the magnificent Praia da Bordeira.
 Just along the track a bit are wooden boardwalks which take you the the cliff edge so you can watch the enormous rollers break over the ever eroding shoreline.
 We dropped off and awoke to crashing waves and beautiful sunshine.
 This spot is on the Rota Vicentina, a hiking route which follows the Atlantic coast from Cabo de São Vicente in the far south to the ancient town of Santiago do Cacém.
-Read about hike for this spot here.
 This spot is in a national park and overnight camping is forbidden.
 We were the only motorhome in this spot, there is a busy car-park at the beach which was full of motorhome, this was in November.
 Be discreet and follow our guidelines if you want to stay overnight here.
-Update September 2019 – be aware there have been reports of crack-downs on wild camping in this national park.
+Update January 2021 – wild camping is no longer permitted in Portugal.
+You can find out more in this post.